GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 Gato GraphQL can be augmented via extensions, including:

-- Augmentation of the GraphQL schema
+- Access Control: Grant granular access to your endpoints, field by field
+- Cache Control: Use HTTP caching to make your APIs faster
+- Multiple Query Execution: Combine and execute multiple queries into a single query
-- Integrations with popular WordPress plugins
+- HTTP Client: Interact with external services
-- Additional functionality
+- Much more

-Browse the extensions in the [Gato GraphQL shop](https://shop.gatographql.com).
+Browse all bundles and extensions in the [Gato GraphQL shop](https://shop.gatographql.com).

 == Frequently Asked Questions ==